nmlgc/ReC98/CONTRIBUTING.md

 On some occasions, ZUN leaked pieces of the actual PC-98 Touhou source code during interviews.
 From these, we can derive ZUN's original names for certain variables, functions, or macros.
-To indicate one of those and protect them from being renamed, put a `/* ZUN symbol [reference] */` comment next to the declaration of the identifier in question.
+To indicate one of those, put a `/* ZUN symbol [reference] */` comment next to the declaration and definition of the identifier in question.
+Preserving any aspect from leaked ZUN code just for the sake of it is not mandatory though, and in fact tends to make the resulting code harder to understand.
+If you can come up with a better (or less wrong) name, go for it.

 Currently, we know about the following [references]: